To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 O’Reilly has one of the largest coding libraries and course offerings, but this is largely due to some recent acquisitions, which is partly why it’s not our pick for best for coding and programming.

-Ultimately, O’Reilly has a lot of resources for you to learn from, but we have read better customer reviews of other online learning platforms.
+Ultimately, O’Reilly has a lot of resources for you to learn from, but we’ve read better customer reviews of other online learning platforms.

 Here’s a look at O’Reilly’s interface:

 Newer to the online learning market, Pluralsight is similar to Udemy in that they have a wide-range of topics to choose from.
 You can study anything from coding and web development to creative disciplines like graphic design.

 Pluralsight also offers classes in architecture, IT, cybersecurity and manufacturing.
 Pick a path in a certain skill and measure your progress to see where you have the opportunity to grow.
 They also offer mentoring programs and a mobile and desktop app for learning on your phone or Apple TV.